OfficeDev/office-ui-fabric-core/ghdocs/TUTORIAL.md

 ## Step 6 – Adding more complex components

-Now, let’s get our list up and running using some hard-coded content.
+Now, let's get our list up and running using some hard-coded content.
 In Part 2, we will use JavaScript to add real data and interactions.

 Go ahead and open up `dist/components/List/List.html` from your extracted Fabric .zip into your text editor, then copy all of the contents and paste it inside of `<div class="TodoList"></div>`.
 Your code should now look like this: